A Purely Magnetic Route to High-Harmonic Spin Pumping: Discussion and Conclusion

-Taken together, these results establish a conceptually new route to high-harmonic spin pumping based solely on magnetic nonlinearities.
-The simplicity of the model and the robustness of the effect suggest that such nonlinear transport phenomena should be realizable in a broad class of magnetic systems, providing a promising platform for ultrafast spintronic functionalities and high-frequency signal generation.
+Taken together, our results establish a conceptually distinct route to high-harmonic spin pumping driven purely by magnetic interactions.
+Although demonstrated here for uniform magnetic dynamics, the mechanism naturally extends to spatially extended magnetic textures in $d$ dimensions, where the interplay between temporal dynamics and spatial variations of the magnetic order introduces additional nonlinearities.
+These nonlinearities enable the redistribution of spectral weight from the fundamental drive frequency to higher harmonics, thereby enriching the spin-pumping response.
+More generally, the coexistence of multiple magnetic regions and time-dependent exchange fields suggests that nonlinear spin transport of this kind should be realizable in a broad class of magnetic systems, providing a promising platform for ultrafast spintronic functionalities and high-frequency signal generation.